dudelis/Power-Platform-Governance/ALM.md

     - How do you collect the data and maintain the list of such applications?
     - How does the applicaiton type define/affect the applicaiton lifecycle?
     - How do you monitor each application type?
+- What is the process to delete/archive applications?
+- What is the process to move the reference data between environments?

 **Below you can find a list of questions you might need to ask, when working with the Application Lifecycle**